sbalnojan/easy-functional-data-engineering/example_6/README.md

 Outcome 1: The dashboard still looks the same.
 But you are now able to investigate the problem by viewing the data version from yesterday.

+Outcome 2: You can now investigate inside the notebook (display today and yesterday, and then the same for the user data.).
 CODE

 Insight: The immutable staged user data allows you to reproduce any state of data.
 It reveals, in this case, that the dashboard isn't showing